devnationworld/resources/README.md

 [30 days to form a new habit of coding – are you in?](https://www.geeksforgeeks.org/30-days-to-form-a-new-habit-of-coding-are-you-in) GeeksforGeeks has launched 30 Days of Code, a free course where you can attempt one coding question every day for 30 days and can master your Data structure and Algorithm skills.
 [GEEKSFORGEEKS]

 ## Lists
+[Top 20+ bootstrap dashboard templates to use absolutely free.](https://flatlogic.com/blog/top-20-bootstrap-dashboard-templates-to-use-absolutely-free/) Flatlogic have gathered a list of the most attractive admin dashboards for you to choose from.
+Build your website effortlessly and in record time with free Bootstrap admin templates.
+[FLATLOGIC]

+[Some libraries you can use with Vanilla JS.](https://dev.to/commentme/some-vanilla-js-libraries-you-must-try-17a3) Here are some examples of their libraries that make Vanilla JS somewhat impeccable.
+[DEVTO]

 [Obscure mobile design techniques that boost UX.](https://www.smashingmagazine.com/2021/03/solutions-mobile-design-boost-user-experience/) To inspire mobile designers, here's some clever design solutions to tackle mobile navigation, confirmation dialogs, animations, and gamifying the waiting experience.
 [SMASHING.MAGAZINE]

 [51 latest seminar topics for computer science engineering (CSE).](https://www.thecrazyprogrammer.com/2020/12/seminar-topics-for-computer-science-engineering.html)  This post will help you identify the most trending and latest seminar topics for CSE.
 [THECRAZYPROGRAMMER]